MajeedKazemi/code-struct/DOC.md

 To run the user code we are currently using `Pyodide` which enables us to run everything in the client's browser.
 Pyodide is loaded inside of `index.html` so if that ever needs to be updated just update the script tag inside of that file.
 <br/>

 The two scripts responsible for actually working with Pyodide are `load-pyodide.js` and `pyodide-controller.js`.
 The former simply loads Pyodide and exports the loaded object. **Note that this export is asynchronous and exports a Promise.
-See pyodide-controller.js for how to perform the corresponding import.**
+See pyodide-controller.js for how to perform the corresponding import.** <br/>

+The user's code will only run if the following conditions are satisfied:
+1. There are no empty holes in the user's code.
+2. There are no unfinished autocompletes in the user's code.
+3. There are no open draft modes in the user's code

+If one of the above conditions is not satisfied, the user will be notified through the console. **NOTE: This does not protect from runtime errors completely.
+These are still possible and will be displayed in the console.**

 <br/>
 <br/>